metalmerge/RAVE/README.md

 ## Acknowledgments

-Special thanks to Coding 101 with Steve and Indently for their informative videos on Pyautogui:
+Special thanks to Coding 101 with Steve and Indently for their informative videos on Pyautogui.
+Also thank you

 - [Coding 101 with Steve](https://www.youtube.com/watch?v=qIJpBz6R2Uw)
 - [Indently](https://www.youtube.com/watch?v=cZQDO0ktnrw)